ErickOlivo/Prolog-Intro/Lab4/README.md

 true.
 ````

-## Results of PART 1 - Test with queries like:
+## Results of PART 1 and PART 2 - Test with queries like:
 These queries test the basic `can_move/2` reasoning rule to confirm our facts (edge/2, blocked/2) and logic are correct.

 ```prolog